mareksagan/mareksagan.github.io/_posts/2020-05-20-employee-tracking-hacks.md

 # What is Skype Manager?

-It lets an authorized person to see how many breaks you took and to disable the status options in *Skype for Business / Lync / Microsoft Teams*.
+It lets an authorized person to see how many breaks you took and to disable the status options in your *Skype for Business / Lync / Microsoft Teams*.

 # How do I survive this?